 So, while plaque is still soft, it can be removed by brushing and chewing the right hard foods and safe toys.
 If the plaque remains and spreads it can lead to gingivitis, a state where the gums are inflamed.
 The gums become red, swollen and usually bleed easily.
 Once the plaque gets below the gumline, you’ll need to consult a professional to manage and solve the problem.
 If you don’t do anything about the build-up, the part around the root of the tooth can become infected.
 Eventually, the surrounding tooth tissue is destroyed and the socket that holds the tooth erodes.
 This will cause the tooth to become loose.

 The whole process is painful for your dog.
 Your responsibility is to make sure this process doesn’t even start.

 During veterinary visits, ask for oral checkups to look for issues with baby teeth, missing/extra teeth, swelling or any other unusual developments, especially for older dogs.

 Your veterinarian will also be able to tell you more about plaque and tartar build-up, diseases to be aware of and oral tumours.
 A basic check can be done while your dog is awake while more comprehensive examinations may need anaesthetic.

 Pet teeth X-rays (dental radiographs) are used for evaluation and detecting abnormalities not otherwise visible.

 WHAT IS DENTAL CLEANING?

-• Your dog’s vital signs are carefully monitored.
+- Your dog’s vital signs need to be monitored.